bryce-klinker/react-native-kata/README.md

 Given I have recipe 'Biscuits and Gravy'
 When I view 'Biscuits and Gravy'
 Then I should see ingredients for 'Biscuits and Gravy'

+## Expectations

+* Setup a new react-native application using `create-react-native-app`.
+* Create unit tests using Jest
+* Create Acceptance Tests using Detox
+* Run unit tests using yarn
+* Run Acceptance Tests using yarn
+* Use native components in react-native

 ## Tooling